When is the last time you heard of a Half-Human Hybrid

 - Final Fantasy X plays it both ways.
 Yuna's father is human and her mother is an Al Bhed, a race of atheists with swirling green eyes.
 She also has a relationship with Tidus, who is a dream.

-- The Fire Emblem series plays with this trope a lot.
+- The Fire Emblem series plays with this trope occasionally.

-- Played straight (and inverted) in Seisen no Keifu, depending on your pairings : indeed, characters with Holy Blood can be seen as not totally human, since they're the descendants of warriors who got special powers by drinking the blood of ancient Dragons.
+- Played with in Fire Emblem Jugdral, depending on your pairings : indeed, characters with Holy Blood can be seen as not totally human, since they're the descendants of warriors who got special powers by drinking the blood of ancient Dragons.

 - Fire Emblem Elibe:

-- In the seventh game Ninian and Nils were the children of a female ice dragon and a human druid.
+- Nils and Ninian are the children of a female Ice Dragon and a human, Nergal

-- The only way this can be played straight is if a female Avatar marries Yarne, causing the resulting male Morgan to be part Taguel.
+- Thegame mostly uses Boldly Coming for most of its shape shifters.
+The only way this can be played straight is if a female Avatar marries Yarne, causing the resulting male Morgan to be part Taguel.